yaoqiwood/mavonEditor/README.md

     // 全局注册
     // import with ES6
     import Vue from 'vue'
-    import mavonEditor from 'mavon-editor'
+    import MikkoMavonEditor from 'mikko-mavon-editor'
     import 'mavon-editor/dist/css/index.css'
     // use
-    Vue.use(mavonEditor)
+    Vue.use(MikkoMavonEditor)
     new Vue({
         'el': '#main',
         data() {